tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 Users should select either Nist or Yans models for OFDM (Nist is default), and Dsss will be used in either case for 802.11b.

+SpectrumWifiPhy
+###############

+This section describes the implementation of the ``SpectrumWifiPhy`` class that can be found in ``src/wifi/model/spectrum-wifi-phy.{cc,h}``.

+The implementation also makes use of additional classes found in the same directory:

+* ``wifi-spectrum-phy-interface.{cc,h}``
+* ``wifi-spectrum-signal-parameters.{cc,h}``

+and classes found in the spectrum module:

+* ``wifi-spectrum-value-helper.{cc,h}``

+The current ``SpectrumWifiPhy`` class reuses the existing interference manager and error rate models originally built for YansWifiPhy, but allows, as a first step, foreign (non Wi-Fi) signals to be treated as additive noise.

+Two main changes were needed to adapt the Spectrum framework to Wi-Fi.
+First, the physical layer must send signals compatible with the Spectrum channel framework, and in particular, the ``MultiModelSpectrumChannel`` that allows signals from different technologies to coexist.
+Second, the InterferenceHelper must be extended to support the insertion of non-Wi-Fi signals and to add their received power to the noise, in the same way that unintended Wi-Fi signals (perhaps from a different SSID or arriving late from a hidden node) are added to the noise.

+Third, the default value for CcaMode1Threshold attribute is -62 dBm rather than the value of -99 dBm used for YansWifiPhy.
+This is because, unlike YansWifiPhy, where there are no foreign signals, CCA BUSY state will be raised for foreign signals that are higher than this 'energy detection' threshold (see section 16.4.8.5 in the 802.11-2012 standard for definition of CCA Mode 1).

+To support the Spectrum channel, the ``YansWifiPhy`` transmit and receive methods were adapted to use the Spectrum channel API.
+This required developing a few ``SpectrumModel``-related classes.
+The class ``WifiSpectrumValueHelper`` is used to create Wi-Fi signals with the spectrum framework and spread their energy across the bands.
+The spectrum is sub-divided into 312.5 KHz sub-bands (the width of an OFDM subcarrier).
+The power allocated to a particular channel is spread across the sub-bands roughly according to how power would be allocated to sub-carriers using an even distribution of power and assuming perfect transmit filters.
+This could be extended in the future to place power outside of the channel according to the real spectral mask.
+This should be done for future adjacent channel models but is not presently implemented.
+Similarly, on the receive side, a receiver filter mask can be defined; for this initial implementation, we implemented a perfect brick wall filter that is centered on the channel center frequency.

+To support an easier user configuration experience, the existing YansWifi helper classes (in ``src/wifi/helper``) were copied and adapted to provide equivalent SpectrumWifi helper classes.

+Finally, for reasons related to avoiding C++ multiple inheritance issues, a small forwarding class called ``WifiSpectrumPhyInterface`` was inserted as a shim between the ``SpectrumWifiPhy`` and the Spectrum channel.

 The MAC model
 =============